 By JILL COLVIN and ERIC TUCKER

-The Justice Department did not immediately return a call seeking comment.
+A Justice Department spokesman did not immediately return a call seeking comment on Friday’s search.